Doxxing Can Ruin Your life. Here’s How (You Can Avoid It)

 Learn how to avoid someone revealing your most personal information

-A few hundred years ago, Hansel and Gretel were living in a German land struck by famine.
+The original story says that, a few hundred years ago, Hansel and Gretel were living in a German land struck by famine.

 Their stepmother despised the two children, and used the famine to manipulate their father to abandon them in the woods, claiming there were too many mouths to feed.